moderndatacompany/dataos.info/docs/resources/stacks/bento/bloblang/bloblang_core_features.md

 ## Comments

-You might've already spotted, comments are started with a hash (#) and end with a line break:
+Comments are started with a hash (#) and end with a line break:

 ```yaml
 root = this.some.value # And now this is a comment